The Night They Raided Minsky's: Title sequence

 The main title sequence was designed by Pablo Ferro (1935–2018), who was also an uncredited editor on the film.

 Reception

-The film opened in Los Angeles on December 18, 1968 before rolling out throughout the United States in December.
-The film received good reviews for its tribute to old time burlesque.
+The film opened in Los Angeles on December 18, 1968, before rolling out throughout the United States in December.
+The film received good reviews for its tribute to old-time burlesque.
 Roger Ebert wrote in the Chicago Sun-Times, "The Night They Raided Minsky's is being promoted as some sort of laff-a-minit, slapstick extravaganza, but it isn't.
-It has the courage to try for more than that and just about succeeds.
-It avoids the phony glamour and romanticism that the movies usually use to smother burlesque (as in Gypsy) and it really seems to understand this most-American art form."
+It dares to try for more than that and just about succeeds.
+It avoids the phony glamour and romanticism that the movies usually use to smother burlesque (as in Gypsy) and it seems to understand this most-American art form."